akolotov/wro-2024-fe-rules/prompts/gemini/team/assistant-next-specific-19.md

 Since you are the next expert in the list, you expect the following the information:
 - The original user's question.
 - The interpretation of the user's question after a series of adjustments by previous experts.
+- List of the rules items that are relevant to answer the question as per previous experts opinion.
 - The answer to the user's question after a series of adjustments by previous experts.

 With the information enclosed above enclosed above in the tag "brainstorm", follow the next process: